the-turing-way/the-turing-way/book/website/reproducible-research/case-studies/case-study-statistical.md

 #### Literate programming

-The manuscript{cite}`Kunzmann2020CS` itself is written in and built with [LaTeX](https://www.latex-project.org/).
+The manuscript {cite:t}`Kunzmann2020CS` itself is written in and built with [LaTeX](https://www.latex-project.org/).
 The source files are contained in the subfolder `latex/`.
 Plain TeX files were preferred over literate programming solutions like